-- After nasal packing is removed use nasal saline mist every 1-2 hours while awake for approximately 2-3 weeks.
+- After nasal packing is removed use nasal saline mist every 1-2 hours while awake for approximately after 5 days of surgery.
 This prevents dryness and crusting on the inside of the nose. - Clean your incision with peroxide, and then apply soframycin ointment to the sutures two to three times a day. - When the cast is removed, the nose will be quite swollen and the nasal tip will be turned up slightly.
 This will settle down over the next 3-4 days, then more gradually thereafter.